Designing and developing a heart abnormality detection and emergency medical response system for senior citizens

-An initial challenge we faced with our thesis part was the lack of access to the target population.
-This meant we were unable to interview potential users to gain an understanding of what design considerations they would have liked us to factor in.
-We thus relied on existing literature to guide us in that aspect.
+A challenge we faced was the lack of access to the target population.
+This meant we were unable to interview and evaluate our application with sufficient target users to gain an accurate understanding of its impact and potential.

 What did we learn?

-I think one of our biggest takeaways from this project was the enthusiasm from our target user group - we began the project hesitant if older adults would be willing to wear a band that monitors their activity 24x7, as well as learn to use a mobile application.
+One of our biggest takeaways was the enthusiasm from our target user group - we began the project hesitant if older adults would be willing to wear a band that monitors their activity 24x7, as well as learn to use a mobile application.
 Our interview responses were enlightening in that aspect since participants said they’d be more than happy to use the wearable and app if it could be potentially life-saving.